Zachary McCormick, MD

 |Haverford College||2007||Ariel Loewy Prize for rigorous and diligent research in experimental science|

-Zachary McCormick, MD is a board certified specialist in both Physical Medicine and Rehabilitation (PM&R) and in Pain Medicine.
+Zachary McCormick, MD is a double-board certified specialist in Physical Medicine and Rehabilitation (PM&R) and in Pain Medicine.
 He focuses on alleviating pain and improving function and quality of life through non-operative spine and joint treatments.
 His philosophy is grounded in a multi-modal, comprehensive approach that is customized to each individual patient to help achieve his or her specific goals.

 Dr. McCormick grew up in Oakland California.
 He attended Haverford College in the Philadelphia area, and graduated Magna Cum Laude with high honors in Neuroscience.
 He completed his medical degree at the University of Pennsylvania, where he was also an Agnew Surgical Society Fellow.
 Dr. McCormick completed internship and residency training in PM&R at Northwestern University/ The Rehabilitation Institute of Chicago, as well as a fellowship in Multidisciplinary Pain Medicine at Northwestern University.
 Following sub-specialty training, he joined the faculty of the Department of Orthopaedic Surgery at the University of California, San Francisco (UCSF).